pik-piam/cookiecutter-lucode/README.md

 gh repo fork
 ```

+This may fail because you don't have the necessary permissions on github.
+In that case, please contact RSE.

 Alternatively, you can do this all with the github web interface and the terminal:
 1. Create a new repository via the web interface at [github:pik-piam](https://github.com/organizations/pik-piam/repositories/new).
 2. Add the github repository as your remote in git using `git remote add upstream https://github.com/pik-piam/<your_project>`.